KQM-git/TCL/docs/general-mechanics/overworld.md

 * Regardless of the height difference, no fall damage will be taken after jumping from a spoutrock unless you:
   * Glide
   * Roll off a cliff \(counts as landing, you don't take damage for roll but the next landing won't be soft\)
-  * Use mid-air skills e. g.
+  * Use mid-air Skills e. g.
 Xiao
   * Plunge \(normal reduced fall damage for plunge, capped at 40% max HP\)
 * Geo Active Pillars in The Chasm have the following properties:
   * The basics: